A beachfront location, thatched-roof rooms, and acres of greenery – the Catalonia Maya Riviera Resort & Spa offers a true taste of the tropics.

 This beachfront property is haloed by tropical gardens.
 Among the greenery you’ve got five pools and seven restaurants, plus Caribbean-esque rooms dressed in warm terracotta and oak wood.

-There’s a real castaway vibe here – thatch-roofed buildings peek out from in between palm trees.
-Plus, the complex opens out onto a white, sandy beach.
+There’s a real castaway feel to the hotel.
+Thatched-roof buildings peek out from in between tall palm trees, and it all opens out onto a white, sandy beach.

 Honeymoons get a bottle of sparkling wine, a decorated room, chocolates and a surprise gift from the hotel - please request at time of booking.
 Please note: Marriage date should be no more than 6 months prior to honeymoon booking - certificate to be shown on arrival.
 This offer does not apply to those booking a honeymoon room.

 Buffet breakfast, lunch and dinner.
 Selected local-brand alcohol, soft drinks, tea and coffee until 02.00.
 Snacks until 02.00.

 Facilities ► View all

 5 outdoor pools